 Using agriculture is essential for growth and poverty reduction in agriculture-based countries such as the SSA nations.
 For these countries, conditions have however changed markedly relative to how agriculture was used for development in the Asian countries.
 SSA has witnessed an increasing disconnection between what agriculture produces and what urban consumers demand.
 As a consequence, urban markets are increasingly served by foreign imports of high quality foods, processed foods, and prepared meals.
 The dynamic sectors of agriculture cater to international cash crops markets, especially tropical commodities and specialty crops.
 Reconnecting domestic agriculture with its urban markets is an important policy objective to dynamize domestic agriculture and have it serve urban industry and services.
 This suggests moving beyond a Green Revolution in staple foods as the main policy instrument in using agriculture for development, the way it was effectively pursued in India and Indonesia.
 Needed instead is an Agricultural Transformation for meeting urban demand for diversified diets and quality foods, and for more complete rural labor calendars contributing to reduce rural poverty.
 It also requires a Rural Transformation for the production of processed and prepared foods and for the expansion of rural non-farm sources of income to help take rural households located in rural clusters out of poverty.

-The main policy implication is consequently to move beyond a supply-driven technology-adoption model to a demand-driven VCD approach.
+The main policy implication is consequently to move beyond a supply-driven technology-adoption model to a demand-driven value-chain development approach.
 This requires exploring alternative business models to promote entrepreneurship in these value chains and functionalize smallholder production to deliver the supply side of the value chains.
 Addressing the political feasibility of re-connectedness requires using compensations for losers (smart PESTs) as the strategy initially favors the best locations and entrepreneurs, and striving to achieve the SDGs through complementary policies until the transformations become more inclusive, especially through the labor market.
 Important for this is to use impact evaluation methods for results-based management and to explore alternative designs.

 References

 Abate, Gashaw, and Tanguy Bernard.
 2017.
-“Farmers’ Quality Assessment of Their Crops and Its Impact on Commercialization Behavior (SSRN Scholarly Paper No. ID 2942226).
-Retrieved from SSRN website: https://papers.ssrn.com/abstract=2942226
+Farmers’ Quality Assessment of Their Crops and Its Impact on Commercialization Behavior.
+(Vol. 1624).
+International Food Policy Research Institute.

 Adelman, Irma.
 1984.
 “Beyond export-led growth.”
 World Development 12(9): 937-49.

 Aggarwal, Shilpa, Brian Giera, Dahyeon Jeong, Jonathan Robinson, and Alan Spearot.
 2018.
 “Market Access, Trade Costs, and Technology Adoption: Evidence from Northern Tanzania.”
-Working paper, Department of Economics, UC Santa Cruz.
+(No. w25253).
+National Bureau of Economic Research.

 Anderson, Kym, Gordon Rausser, and Johan Swinnen.
 2013.
 “Political economy of public policies: insights from distortions to agricultural and food markets.”
 Journal of Economic Literature 51(2): 423-77.